difference between apple cider and apple juice

 Ultimately, whether you choose apple cider or apple juice depends on personal preference and what you’re using it for.
 If you’re looking for a warm, tangy drink to enjoy during the fall and winter, apple cider might be the way to go.
 On the other hand, if you’re looking for a sweeter, more consistent flavor, apple juice might be a better choice.
 Keep in mind that both options can be used in cooking and baking, so it’s really a matter of what you have on hand and what you like best.

-See also difference between lens and mirror
+See also difference between christian and islam

 Table difference between apple cider and apple juice